Georgy Prokofiev: USSR-1

 In December 1932 Vladimir Chizhevsky proposed a detailed description of a balloon configuration capable of beating Auguste Piccard's altitude record.
 The military supported the project, named USSR-1, and Prokofiev assumed the role of its leader, coordinating efforts by military and civilian designers and technologists.
 Consolidation of practically all available expertise and rigorous safety enforcement resulted in a sound and safe design (unlike the ill-fated contemporary Osoaviakhim-1).

 The widely publicized maiden flight, scheduled on September 24, 1933, ended in a humiliating failure.
 First, when the envelope was already inflated, it was found that the bottom of the envelope dangerously mingled with the ropes.
-A volunteer, someone named Fyodor Tereschenko, climbed the ropes and untied the knots.
+A volunteer, someone named Fyodor Tereschenko, climbed the ropes and released the knots.
 USSR-1 was then cleared to fly, but failed to lift off due to moisture buildup in foggy weather.

 The next attempt to launch USSR-1 was scheduled on September 30, 1933.
 Prokofiev, Konstantin Godunov and co-pilot Ernst Birnbaum lifted off at 8:40 Moscow Time and established radio contact with ground five minutes later.
 According to Prokofiev's flight log, at 9:17 USSR-1 passed 16,800 meter mark, beating Piccard's record; between 9:19 and 9:26 the aircraft, fully expanded, levelled in a static equilibrium at 17,500 meters.
 Prokofiev released 80 kilograms of ballast to proceed further; after additional ballast drops at 9:47, 10:30, 11:40 and 12:00 the aircraft resumed slow ascent and at 12:55 reached 19,200–19,300 meters.
 Later, Prokofiev's numbers were adjusted for instrument errors to 19,000 meters max altitude at 12:45.
 Descent to 10,500 meters took around two hours; at this altitude the crew discharged all electrical batteries as a precaution against a short circuit during landing.
 At 16:36 (8,000 meters) Prokofiev stopped recording flight data and concentrated on airspeed control; around 17:00 the aircraft softly landed on a field near the town of Kolomna, around 110 kilometers (68 mi) from the launch site.

 The USSR-1 altitude record, although not recognized by FAI, was publicized worldwide, as well as scientific data released shortly after the flight.
 The crew members, three designers and plant manager responsible for building USSR-1 were awarded the Order of Lenin, then the highest award for military or civil achievement.